twilight-goose/Mapping-Stations/README.md

 * note: The first time running any process will likely take an extended period as the program builds/generates tables
 ```
+ex_run_all.py: VERY SLOW :: Runs examples 1-12, excluding 3.
+The easiest way to check that all required
+							dependencies are installed and built correctly, and all project files/data
+							are present and in the correct locations.

 ex1.py: FAST :: basic plotting

 ex2.py: FAST :: displays how stations are 'snapped' to river networks (you will need to zoom